davidsaltacc/cgsearch/README.md

 For a list of supported sites, please visit the search/engines/ folder.
 Sites that require javascript for their search to function, or ones that are protected by Cloudflare are currently not supported, as we only parse the static html data, although this may be subject to change in the future.

+You can read more about this on the [website](https://davidsaltacc.github.io/pages/cgsearch).

 ## Disclaimer

 We do not host any files ourselves.
 We don't provide any illegaly uploaded files, we only provide an engine to simplify the use of sites providing those files.
 We don't host the files nor the sites - and we do not encourage piracy.